Meet Our Specialists

 Meg Renik, MD

-Dr. Wubeshet earned her medical degree from the University of Vermont where she wrote two publications in the field of gene sequencing.
-During her undergraduate studies in Washington, she pioneered the first health fair for Ethiopians in Seattle which with the goal of increasing awareness about women’s health, teen’s health, diabetes and more.
-Dr. Wubeshet enjoys road trips, singing, playing tennis and baking.
+Dr. Wubeshet is originally from Ethiopia.
+She moved to America in 2004.
+She earned her medical degree from the University of Vermont and completed her residency training in pediatrics at UCSF Benioff Children’s Hospital of Oakland.
+During her undergraduate studies in Washington, she pioneered the first health fair for Ethiopians in Seattle with the goal of increasing awareness about women’s health, teen’s health, diabetes and more.
+Dr. Wubeshet has been part of the East Bay Newborn Specialists for over 2 years now.
+Dr. Wubeshet is actively involved in quality improvement projects around delivery room care as well as nutrition.
+She enjoys taking road trips, sewing, crocheting, and baking.

 Dorea Martin, MD